 S U T R A M (THE COMMON THREAD)

+The bed.
 Its coordinates mark the space between today and tomorrow.
 A place that punctuates the day, and welcomes you wherever you are at.
 A place to disarm and surrender.
 Through SUTRAM, we aim to celebrate life, by honouring the most human of needs – sleep.

 SUTRAM is a textile house founded by Rukaiya Daud and Kate Fowler, with a focus on organic cotton bedwear and accents for the home.
 Their approach to design is grounded in the interplay between colours and the tensions that occur between them.
 Daud and Fowler believe bedwear needn’t remain static.
 Instead, colours can be used as interchangeably - operating as a medium that animates space but can also reflect or indeed even shift our inner states.